 it waits for the code to execute.
 Generally, you should use

-from any thread to request the event-dispatching thread
+invokeLater instead. invokeLater from any thread to request the event-dispatching thread

 to run certain code.
-You must put this code in the run
+You must put this code in the run method of a

-object and specify the Runnable
+Runnable object and specify the Runnable object as the

 argument to invokeLater.
+The invokeLater method

 returns immediately, it doesn't wait for the event- dispatching thread to